la2050/challenge/_2021/connect/art-muse-academy.md

   focus groups to determine effectiveness and areas for refinement before launching the public Access!
 Outdoor Sculpture in West LA.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '50' Describe how Los Angeles County will be different if your work is successful.: >- Access!
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '50' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '500' Describe how Los Angeles County will be different if your work is successful.: >- Access!
 Outdoor Sculpture in West LA will stimulate access to fine art for all Angelenos as well as visitors to our city.
 Participants will learn about their city's neighborhoods through visits to public art venues, starting with West LA.
 These visits will be enhanced by informative, engaging guides, offered in a variety of formats in order to offer access to art for all people.
 In particular, the formats of the guides will be developed to give access to public art for people with disabilities by addressing particular needs such as verbal descriptions and "touch" tours for the visually impaired and identifying particular sculpture that can be easily approached for those participants with mobility disabilities.
 We will consult with specialists to confirm the sculpture is placed in accordance with ADA guidelines.
 Ultimately, Access! will celebrate the public arts found in the parks and open spaces of Los Angeles.
 Describe the role of collaborating organizations on this project.: '' Which of LA2050’s resources will be of the most value to you?: >- Hosting virtual events or gatherings,Communications support,Strategy